vicovaro/LOG8430e-Big-Data-NoSQL-comparison/README.md

 ```

 ### MongoDB Automation Script
-The script will setup mongodb cluster, run YCSB, tear down mongo cluster and analyze the result by averageing the statisics from each trial
+The script will setup mongodb cluster, run YCSB, tear down mongodb cluster and analyze the result by averageing the statisics from each trial
 ```
 cd mongo
 ./benchmark_mongo.sh